 Monkey World is one of the most popular family-friendly days out in Dorset.
 This is not a zoo, but a primate and ape rescue centre.
 They’ve rescued chimps, monkeys, and apes from all over the world – saving them from things like the illegal pet trade, tourist photo props, and circuses.
 Many are rehabilitated into the wild, but when it’s not possible, they stay at the centre living in spacious, thoughtfully designed enclosures.
 So guests can visit and get some up-close encounters with a wide range of species, knowing that their ticket fee is supporting a really good cause.

-Latest Update July 2020: Monkey World reopened on the 13th July, although at the moment they are restricting entry exclusively to members who have adopted a primate.
+Latest Update September 2020: Monkey World is open on a pre-booked basis only.
 Safety measures are in place, face masks are required, and entry is only available by pre-booking a slot.

 4. The Ark